SwissOpenEM/Ingestor/auth.md

   - can exchange Ingestor JWT 🔑 for Ingestor SciCat 🔑 (variant B)
   - accepts all JWT 🔑 issued and signed by Keycloak (variants C+D)

+### Use-case: User archives data (MinIO S3 Storage)

+**Notes**:

-**Note**: the diagram below does not yet include any authorisation information.
+- the diagram below does not yet include any authorisation information.
 It only includes authentication.
-In future we would like to use JWT 🔑 that contain authorisation information, e.g. tokens for every dataset upload.
+- In future we would like to use JWT 🔑 that contain authorisation information, e.g. tokens for every dataset upload.
+- Instead of Gobus Storage we use MinIO S3

 ```mermaid